What Is Weather?

 - ❄ Winter — cold, short days, possible snow and frost

-Oklahoma sits in "Tornado Alley" — the strip of the central US where cold Arctic air meets warm Gulf moisture, creating powerful thunderstorms and tornadoes, especially in spring.
+Oklahoma sits in "Tornado Alley" — where cold Arctic air meets warm Gulf moisture, creating powerful thunderstorms and tornadoes, especially in spring.
 Oklahoma averages more tornadoes per square mile than any other state!